OpenFn/docs/docs/faqs.md

 [connecting source applications](source-apps), or check out the Apps page for applications widely implemented.

-We offer pre-built connectors (called “language-packages” or API “adaptors”) for our users’ most popular apps to make the integration setup quicker and more user-friendly when connecting with these tools.
+We offer pre-built connectors (called "adaptors") for our users' most popular apps to make the integration setup quicker and more user-friendly when connecting with these tools.
 For example, users can implement language-http to send basic HTTP requests to any web application, or implement language-dhis2 to automatically handle DHIS2 authentication and access helper functions like fetchData()to export DHIS2 datasets.

 ## Does OpenFn support two-way syncing?